 Now I’m guessing that most people would not want a “Bless this Barn” sign hanging in their house, but you could spell out anything and voila, instant art for a big empty wall that was almost free!
 You could really distress it for a more time worn feel.
-(This is probably going to be hung outside so it will get that way all by itself.)

 My mom claimed what’s left of the gate for a sign for her house.
 You can see how that turned out here.

 Don’t Miss a Thing!

 If you like what you see, there are several ways to follow along!